Reykjanes – Hidden treasures beyond the barren landscape

 Reykjanes is a volcanic playground well worth exploring.

-Meradalir volcano, the latest addition to Reykjanes Peninsula.
+Meradalir volcano, one of the latest additions to Reykjanes Peninsula in August 2022.

 Reykjanes geological hotspots